January 26 2023 | 12 Min Read

 The best antidote for cloudy winter skies is clear logistics planning

-Logisticians speak endlessly about time and organization.
-Rock up to any supply chain management conference, and you’ll see a sea of earnest-looking individuals locked in discussion about just-in-time delivery, carrier selection best practice, center of gravity analysis, and a host of neatly line-chartable concepts that place time on one axis and human organization on another.
+Roll up to any supply chain management conference, and you’ll see a sea of earnest-looking individuals locked in a discussion about just-in-time delivery, carrier selection best practice, center of gravity analyses, and a host of neatly line-chartable concepts that place time on one axis and human organization on another.

 But sooner or later the theoretical rubber hits the road of reality.
 And all too often that road is flooded, slick with black ice, or buried under a snowdrift.
+Even if it’s in a tropical climate, then the road may have washed away entirely.
+It’s always getting more confusing and in some cases, downright dangerous.

-You just can’t escape the stuff!
+Now back to the actual weather, you just can’t escape the stuff!
 A bout of bad weather can cripple your supply chain, often causing a ripple effect of disruption that can rattle your delivery efficiency to its foundations for months after the bad weather itself is just a historical footnote in life’s meteorological almanac.

-General tips for weathering the storm
+General logistics planning tips for weathering the storm

-In a moment, we’ll take a look at some of the more specific and complex supply chain scenarios bad weather may lob on your front doorstep.
+In a moment, we’ll take a look at some of the more specific and complex supply chain scenarios that bad weather may lob on your front doorstep.
 But before we get to that, here are a few useful rules of thumb you can apply regardless of where you’re based, what you ship, or how you ship it.

 1. Bad weather isn’t just a meteorological problem: It’s also a human organizational problem.
 Normality doesn’t return automatically when the ice thaws or the hurricane’s roar subsides to a whisper.
 You’ll likely face a period of intense supply chain volatility as carriers, competition, and customers adjust and counter-adjust in the wake of the event.
 Stay vigilant after the skies clear, and be willing to get creative to keep your inbound and outbound freight moving.